intersel/iFSM/README.md

       * '2' - errors and warnings (default)
       * '3' - all
     * logFSM:  list of FSM names to follow on debug (ex: "FSM_1 FSM_4").
 If void, then displays all machine messages
+    * <myProperties> : any properties that could be used and accessed by the machine with this.opts as this.opts.<myProperties>

   Call Examples
   =============